-The Southeast Asia Center Film Festival is part of our mission to actively organize Southeast Asia-related programs.
-We aim to feature films that explore Southeast Asia in its diversity, emphasizing underrepresented communities and youth-produced visions of the past, present, and future.
+The Southeast Asia x Seattle Film & Literature Festival is part of our mission to actively organize Southeast Asia-related programs.
+We aim to feature films and literary works that explore Southeast Asia and its diasporas in their diversity, emphasizing underrepresented communities and youth-produced visions of the past, present, and future.

 We regret that we cannot offer monetary awards nor funding for travel to the Festival, but we can provide Official Film Selection Laurels, Official Category Awards Laurels, and Audience Award Laurels

 Filmmakers of all skill levels are encouraged to submit.
-The Southeast Asia Center Film Festival (“SEACFF”) will consider for inclusion in the Festival all eligible films that have been submitted by the deadline and that are about the Southeast Asian experience.
+The Southeast Asia x Seattle Film Festival (“SEAxSEA”) will consider for inclusion in the Festival all eligible films that have been submitted by the deadline and that are about the Southeast Asian experience.

-We will prioritize short films 1-45 minutes long, but will also consider full-length films.
+We are only accepting short films 1-35 minutes long.
 Narrative, documentary, and experimental films are welcome and there is no limitation on the number of different film submissions you may make.

-All selection decisions are at the sole and absolute discretion of SEACFF, and are final and non-reviewable.
-SEACFF is not required to provide any feedback, comments or reasons, or any other information, regarding the selection or non-selection of any submitted Film or the process by which Films are or have been selected.
+All selection decisions are at the sole and absolute discretion of SEAxSEA, and are final and non-reviewable.
+SEAxSEA is not required to provide any feedback, comments or reasons, or any other information, regarding the selection or non-selection of any submitted Film or the process by which Films are or have been selected.

-SEACFF will notify by December 31, 2017 all applicants who have been selected to participate in the Festival.
-All applicants who are not selected to participate in the Festival will be contacted by email on or around January 12th, 2018.
-SEACFF will contact applicants using the contact information provided in the FilmFreeway registration form.
+SEAxSEA will notify all applicants who have been selected to participate in the Festival.
+SEAxSEA will contact applicants using the contact information provided in the FilmFreeway registration form.
 It is the applicant's responsibility to provide correct and functional contact information.
-SEACFF is not responsible for any failed attempts to contact applicants using the contact information provided.
+SEAxSEA is not responsible for any failed attempts to contact applicants using the contact information provided.